-- 15. How will key information from the Psychiatric Emergency Plan be shared with emergency responders and other community stakeholders?
-Consider use of pamphlets/brochures, pocket guides, website page, mobile app, etc. - CHCS will share this information via its website www.chcsbc.org and through its social media platform (Facebook and Twitter).
-Additionally, the Center publishes and distributes over 30 different brochures and flyers listing crisis facilities, locations, and hotline numbers for mental health and substance use disorders.
-The Center also utilizes a mobile app Mental Health and You to disseminate information regarding mental illness.
-The app provides a direct connection to our Crisis Hotline so that those in acute psychiatric distress are provided with prompt assessment and treatment.
-The Center is also a member of the Southwest Texas Advisory Council (STRAC).
-STRAC serves a 22 county area in south central Texas that includes Bexar County.
+- 1. What steps have been taken to ensure key information from the Psychiatric Emergency Plan is shared with emergency responders and other community stakeholders? - CHCS will share this information via its website www.chcsbc.org and through its social media platforms (Facebook and Twitter).
+Additionally, the Center publishes and distributes over 30 different brochures and flyers listing crisis facilities, locations, and hotline numbers for mental health and substance use disorders. - The Center is a member of the Southwest Texas Advisory Council (STRAC).
+STRAC serves a 22-county area in south central Texas that includes Bexar County.
 All hospitals, first responders including law enforcement, fire departments, EMS and private behavioral health provider organizations meet monthly at a STRAC Behavioral Committee meeting.
-This would be another forum to share the Psychiatric Emergency Plan. - Patients who are placed into emergency detention by law enforcement for their acute psychiatric needs and are medically stable are navigated to the appropriate psychiatric facility versus area emergency departments.
+This is another forum to share the Psychiatric Emergency Plan. - Patients who are placed into emergency detention by law enforcement for their acute psychiatric needs and are medically stable are navigated to the appropriate psychiatric facility versus area emergency departments.
 This system change has decompressed local emergency departments, where psychiatric patients were often boarded for hours awaiting a more appropriate facility.
-All behavioral health facilities with inpatient beds are reporting their diversion status, and MEDCOM, a 24/7 dispatch center currently routing all trauma patients in the region, is now routing medically stable psychiatric patients to an appropriate medical facility. - 16.
-How will you ensure LMHA or LBHA staff (including MCOT, hotline, and staff receiving incoming telephone calls) have the information and training to implement the plan?

-MCOT and LMHA staff participates in staffing's and informational meetings where they participate in education on the plan and the goals of CHCS in assisting individuals with mental illness in the community.
-CHCS uses Relias Training Software to insure all staff complete and maintain a record of all trainings.
-Crisis Intervention, MH First Aid and much other psychiatric emergency training are provided to all staff annually.
-Trainings are offered monthly for courses like SAMA and other training courses.
+All behavioral health facilities with inpatient beds are reporting their diversion status, and MEDCOM, a 24/7 dispatch center currently routing all trauma patients in the region, is now routing medically stable psychiatric patients to an appropriate medical facility. - 2.
+How will the LMHA or LBHA ensure staff (including MCOT, hotline, and staff receiving incoming telephone calls) have the information and training to implement the plan? - MCOT and LMHA staff participates in staffing and informational meetings where they participate in education on the plan and the goals of CHCS in assisting individuals with mental illness in the community.
+CHCS uses Relias Training Software to ensure all staff complete and maintain a record of all trainings.
+Crisis Intervention, Mental Health First Aid and other psychiatric emergency training are provided to all staff annually.
+Trainings are offered monthly for courses like SAMA, etc.